 - A copy of trust documentation must be provided to the IRA custodian by October 31 of the year following the IRA owner’s death.

-7) What If the Beneficiary Is the Decedent’s Estate?
+7) What If the Decedent’s Estate Is the Beneficiary?

 When the estate is the beneficiary, an estate IRA-BDA needs to be established from which distributions must be taken.

 - If the decedent died before his or her RBD, the account must be fully depleted by December 31 of the year of the fifth anniversary of the decedent’s date of death.

 - If the decedent died after his or her RBD, annual life expectancy payments will be required starting the year after death, based on the remaining life expectancy of the decedent determined in the year of death, reduced by one for each subsequent year.

 The authorized signer on the account is the designated executor, administrator, or personal representative of the decedent’s estate.
 Court documents naming this individual are required at account opening.